What's on during the day

 The event will feature a full programme of activities, including a wide variety of military displays and demonstrations.

-There will also be more than 50 stands onsite throughout the day, including Help for Heroes, Llanelli Sea Cadets, Age Cymru Dyfed, Dolen Teifi.
-Full list to come soon.
+There will also be more than 50 stands onsite throughout the day.
+See our full list of stalls.

 We encourage visitors to book tickets in advance to help us manage the event, but you will not be turned away if you attend on the day without a ticket.